grrr-amsterdam/redirects-service/api/README.md

 Create a folder in you project repository.
 And copy `serverless.example.yml` as `serverless.yml` into it.
 Fill in the blanks:

-- SERVICE_NAME: the name of the service, when running multiple clients in a AWS account use the client name in it.
+- SERVICE_NAME: the name of the service, when running multiple clients in an AWS account use the client name in it.
 - DEFAULT_DOMAIN: redirects without a domain will be suffixed with this domain.

 Add a GitHub workflow to deploy the service.
 Copy `deploy.example.yml` as `deploy.yml` into the `.github/workflows` folder.
 Fill in the blanks: